-We are so excited to welcome Julian Navarette to the Rock the Shot Blog today!
-Take a moment to learn more about Julian, and visit his website Julian N Photography.
-The best news… Julian will be featured as our “Celebrity Mentor” in the Rock the Shot Forum for the entire month of March so come on over and ask him anything you like.
-Thank you so much Julian for taking the time to share your work with us today!

-Where did your inspiration for photography begin?

 We are excited to welcome the fantastic Diana Elizabeth to the Rock the Shot Blog today!
 Take a moment to learn more about her beautiful maternity and motherhood portraits, and be sure to visit her website.
 Thank you so much Diana for taking the time to share your work with us today!

 Where did your inspiration for photography begin?